Autostronomy/AutoProf/README.md

 If it doesn't need to be different for each galaxy, then simply leave the argument as a single value.
 For example, the *pixscale* variable can be left as a float value and AutoProf will use that same value for all images.
 Also unique to batch processing is the availability of parallel processing with the *n_procs* variable.
-Since image analysis is an "embarasingly parallel problem" AutoProf can analyze many images simultaneously.
+Since image analysis is an "embarrassingly parallel problem" AutoProf can analyze many images simultaneously.
 It is suggested that you set *n_procs* equal to the number of processors you have, although you may need to experiment.
 Especially if you don't have much ram, this may be the limiting factor.